sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

   password: '<PASSWORD>'
 })
 ```

-Alternatively, many APIs can also be tested using the sandbox of the SAP API Business Hub.
-To use the sandbox, you need an an API key.
-Go to [https://api.sap.com](https://api.sap.com) and click "Log On" in the top right corner.
-If you do not have an account, you will need to register first.
-When you are logged in, click on "Hi <your name>" in the top right corner and then click on "Preferences" in the dropdown menu that just opened.
-On the preferences page, click on "Show API Key".

 To use the sandbox for your requests, you will need to pass the API key to the VDM requests using the `withCustomHeaders` method, and you will need to add the correct URL to your destinations.
 Checkout the following example: